nuclearsandwich/nuclearsandwich.com/src/posts/2011-07-03-coffeescript-an-outsider-opinion.md

 for a proper overview and introduction.
 The CoffeeScript homepage and the Introductory Chapter of The Litte CoffeeScript Book are good resources for that.
-If you’re really impatient CoffeeScript is in the author’s own words "JavaScript’s less ostentatious kid brother."
-I’ve also heard it called "Javascript for Ruby and Python programmers" and "What Javascript should have been" by several of my peers.
-It also seems that it could’ve been called CilantroScript[1] as it seems to have an instantly polarizing effect on people in online communities such as Reddit and the Ruby on Rails community.
+If you’re really impatient CoffeeScript is in the author’s own words "JavaScript's less ostentatious kid brother."
+I've also heard it called "Javascript for Ruby and Python programmers" and "What Javascript should have been" by several of my peers.
+It also seems that it could've been called CilantroScript[1] as it seems to have an instantly polarizing effect on people in online communities such as Reddit and the Ruby on Rails community.